rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 - Edid Info Confirmation:

   - Test will get the EDID info and verifies the same.
-  - If EDID info received will compared with the yaml EDID info bytes if same  will mark the step as PASS
+  - If EDID info is received, it will be compared with the YAML EDID info bytes.
+If they match, the step will be marked as PASS
-  - If EDID info received will compared with the yaml EDID info bytes are not same  will mark the step as FAIL
+  - If EDID info is received, it will be compared with the YAML EDID info bytes.
+If they does not match, the step will be marked as FAIL

 - Repeat for All Ports: